 - 20 ml of soy sauce

-First give your rice a couple rinse.
+First, give your rice a couple of rinses.

-Put in soy sauce, hondashi and a little bit of sake.
+Put in soy sauce, hondashi, and a little bit of sake.
 Pour in slightly less water than you would usually use for cooking normal rice since some ingredients are filled with water.

 Then, top it with whatever you want to cook with the rice.
-For this recipe, I put in shimeji mushrooms, carrots and chicken breast.
+For this recipe, I put in shimeji mushrooms, carrots, and chicken breast.